Collie Health Issues & Care Guide

 Insurance Recommendation

-Given the Collie's predisposition to conditions like Cancer and Hypothyroidism, pet insurance is a worthwhile investment.
-Plans for Collies typically cost $34–$76 per month and can save thousands in unexpected veterinary bills.
+Given the Collie's predisposition to conditions like Collie Eye Anomaly and MDR1 Gene Mutation, pet insurance is a worthwhile investment.
+Plans typically cost $38–$86 per month and can save thousands in unexpected veterinary bills.
 Compare plans from multiple providers and enroll early, before any pre-existing conditions develop.